will-aleyegn/Aleyegn_TOSCA_Control_Development/README.md

 - Multi-fault scenarios

 ### User Acceptance Testing
-- Clinical workflow validation
+- Research workflow validation
 - Operator feedback
 - Usability assessment

 ## Contributing

-**This is a medical device project.** All contributions must:
+**This is a research system with safety-critical components.** All contributions must:
 1. Pass safety review
 2. Include comprehensive tests
 3. Not compromise any safety features